 Ruched Adult Swimwear Top Tutorial

 1.)
 Choose a high quality swimwear fabric.
-I recommend the Fabric Fairy for the most beautiful and classy swimwear fabrics.
+I recommend the Fabric Fairy for the most beautiful and classy, sun-resistant swimwear fabrics.

 She chose the striped fabric to be the top.
 One (1) yard should be enough for your top.